salif/linkita/README.md

 math = false
 # Enable Mermaid support
 mermaid = false

 [extra.cover]
 # Path to the cover image.
-# Use a filename of a page asset
+# Use the filename of a page asset
 # or a valid path for the get_url function
 image = ""
 # A description of the cover image